byte-foundry/tutorial-content/content/The Breadcrumbs and Top Bar/TheBreadcrumbs&TopBar.md

 First, let's cover what is inside the Breadcrumbs in Prototypo:

-### Collection dashboard
+### Your project list

 ![collection](collection_intro.gif)

-The Collection button leads you to your typeface family collection.
+The ** My projects ** button leads you to your typeface family collection.
 It contains everything you've already created using Prototypo.
 When accessing it you can also create a new family, change family names, add variants or delete family.
-You can use this icon to see everything you've already worked on and apply change to the whole &ldquo;editorial&rdquo; part of the typeface family: names, styles.
-You'll be able to learn more about the Project list in its own course [Right here](/academy/course/Managing-your-projects)
+You can use this button to see everything you've already worked on and apply change to the whole &ldquo;editorial&rdquo; part of the typeface family: names, styles.
+You'll be able to learn more about the project list in its own course [Right here](/academy/course/Managing-your-projects)

 To get back to the application, simply click on the back button

 ### Families, variants, and groups